 Catherine Dyson

 Read about Catherine DysonAssociate Artist Catherine is a writer and performer.
-Recent writing work includes The Luminous (RedCape Theatre, UK tour, writer and performer), Peter Pan (Sherman Theatre), The Egg Man (BBC Radio 4), Bitcoin Boi (Riverfront Theatre), On Track (RedCape Theatre, UK tour), Believers (South Street Arts Centre Sitelines Festival), Thunder Road (RedCape Theatre, UK tour) and… Catherine Dyson
+Recent writing work includes The Luminous (RedCape Theatre, UK tour, writer and performer), Peter Pan (Sherman Theatre), The Egg Man (BBC Radio 4), Bitcoin Boi (Riverfront Theatre), On Track (RedCape Theatre, UK tour), Believers (South Street Arts Centre Sitelines Festival), Thunder Road (RedCape Theatre, UK tour) and Transporter (Theatr Iolo, UK and Kolkata tour, writer and performer).
+Work in development includes The Last Picture (selected for the RSC’s 37 Plays Project, in development with York Theatre Royal, English Touring Theatre and An Tobar and Mull Theatre) and I Will Still Be Dreaming… Catherine Dyson

 -